MicroEJ/docs/PlatformDeveloperGuide/mock.rst

 - ``Object.notifyAll()``: Wakes up all the threads that are waiting on this object's monitor.

+- ``NativeInterface.notifySuspendStart()``: Notifies the Simulator that the current native is suspended so it can schedule a thread with a lower priority.

+- ``NativeInterface.notifySuspendEnd()``: Notifies the Simulator that the current native is no more suspended.
+Lower priority threads in the Simulator will not be scheduled anymore.

 .. code:: java

    public static byte[] data = new byte[BUFFER_SIZE];